kachkaev/njt/README.md

 <a href="https://njt.now.sh/">njt.now.sh</a>
 </p>

-Are you often typing npm package names in your search engine to then manually navigate to their source, homepage, changelog, versions and so on? 🕐🕑🕒🕓🕔
+Are you typing npm package names in your search engine to then manually navigate to their source, homepage, changelog, versions and so on? 🕐🕑🕒🕓🕔

 [Save five seconds thousands of times](https://xkcd.com/1205/) by quickly jumping to the right URL!
-Here is a magic spell for you to remember:
+Here is a magic spell to remember:

 ```
 🐸✨🐸✨🐸